Viestar/NarrArtive/README.md

     </aside>

     <aside>
-    💡 **Inclusive Community:** We intend to create a platform that fosters a diverse and inclusive community where writers and artists from various backgrounds can come together to collaborate and share their creative works
+    💡 **Inclusive Community:** I intend to create a platform that fosters a diverse and inclusive community where writers and artists from various backgrounds can come together to collaborate and share their creative works

     </aside>